 NOTE 3 – When frame_field_info_present_flag is equal to 0, then in many cases default values may be inferred or indicated by other means.
 In the absence of other indications of the intended display type of a picture, the decoder should infer the value of pic_struct as equal to 0 when frame_field_info_present_flag is equal to 0.

+When pic_struct is equal to 13 or 14 that indicates that the current picture, which is in frame mode, has been interpolated using some kind of de-interlacing scheme, and the field data indicated by this SEI message (top for 13, bottom for 14) correspond to the same parity data present in the original source.
+This information can be used to then extract only these samples for future processing, if desired, and discard all other samples.

 Table D-2 – Interpretation of pic_struct